jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

                     filter(year == 1952)
 ```

+Great!
+If you typed `gapminder_1952` now, you’d see the filtered
+dataset.

 ## Comparing population and GDP per capita

 In the video you learned to create a scatter plot with GDP per capita on